Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

  ```

 # Write an ECS Task Definition file for Fargate
+## Task definition
+- The task definition is a document that describes what container images to run together, and what settings to use when running the container images.
+These settings include the amount of CPU and memory that the container needs.
+They also include any environment variables that are supplied to the container and any data volumes that are mounted to the container.
+Task definitions are grouped based on the dimensions of family and revision.

 ### Step 5: Create Task and Execution Roles for Task definition
 - Create Parameter Store from Systems Manager to create parameters that will enable us to conceal sensitive information
 - We will ensure that the items listed below have been set as environment variabels(i.e run env |  grep AWS_JHGGK<JK) to make sure that they have been set in your system.